Functorial transfer between relative trace formulas in rank one: Determination of the germs

-We are now ready to prove Theorem \ref{maintheorem}, which I repeat, for the convenience of the reader.
-Recall that $G^*$ is such that its dual group is $\check G_X$, that is: $G^*=\PGL_2$ when the spherical root of $X$ is of type $T$, and $G^*=\SL_2$ when the spherical root is of type $G$.
+I repeat the statement of Theorem \ref{maintheorem}, for the convenience of the reader.
+Recall that $G^*$ is such that its dual group is $\check G_X$, that is: $G^*=\PGL_2$ when the spherical root of $X$ is of type $T$, and $G^*=\SL_2$ when the spherical root is of type $G$, and that we have defined in \S \ref{ssnotation} an enlarged space $\mathcal S^-_{L_X} (N_\psi\backslash G^*/N_\psi)$ of test measures for the Kuznetsov formula of $G^*$, determined by the $L$-value associated to $X$.

 \begin{theorem} Let $\C_X=(X\times X)\sslash G$.
 There is an isomorphism $\C_X \simeq \mathbbm A^1$, and the map $X\times X\to \mathbbm A^1$ is smooth away from the preimage of two points of $\mathbbm A^1$, that we will call singular.
 We fix the isomorphisms as follows: \begin{itemize} \item When $\check G_X=\SL_2$, we take the set of singular points to be $\{0, 1\}$, with $X^\diag\subset X\times X$ mapping to $1 \in \C_X\simeq \mathbbm A^1$. \item When $\check G_X = \PGL_2$, we take the set of singular points to be $\{-2,2\}$, with $X^\diag\subset X\times X$ mapping to $2 \in \C_X\simeq \mathbbm A^1$. \end{itemize}